On the optimal $L^q$-regularity for viscous Hamilton-Jacobi equations with subquadratic growth in the gradient: Introduction

-It is well-known that such an assumption avoid to impose size conditions on the source term $f$ of the equation, cf \cite{GMP14,NotePorr}.\\ The problem of optimal gradient regularity in Lebesgue spaces for these classes of PDEs has been proposed in a series of seminars by P.-L. Lions\footnote{P.-L. Lions ``On Mean Field Games".
-Seminar at the conference ``{T}opics in {E}lliptic and {P}arabolic {PDE}s", Napoli, September 11-12, 2014.\\P.-L. Lions, Recorded video of S\'eminaire de Math\'ematiques appliqu\'ees at Coll\'ege de France, available at \url{https://www.college-de-france.fr/site/pierre-louis-lions/seminar-2014-11-14-11h15.htm}, November 14, 2014.}, who conjectured its validity under the general assumption $q>d(\gamma-1)/\gamma$, $q>1$, $d$ being the dimension of the ambient space, when $\lambda=0$.
-Except for some specific cases discussed in his seminars, see e.g. \cite[pp.1522-1523]{CGell} for more details, the full conjecture was investigated in \cite{CGell} for equations posed on the flat torus (i.e. the case of the ergodic control of a diffusion) without zero-th order terms in the equation, under the (sharp) assumption
+It is well-known that such an assumption is crucial to have at least existence of solutions in suitable Sobolev spaces, cf \cite{NotePorr}.\\ Second order estimates in $L^q$ in the linear and sublinear range of growth of the first-order term $0<\gamma\leq1$ are classical matter that can be inferred through the standard $W^{2,q}$ regularity theory: indeed, it is enough to apply the arguments in \cite[Section 3.5]{ChenWu} for linear problems, as already done for boundary-value problems of more general nonlinear equations with at most linear growth, see e.g. \cite[Proposition 2.6]{KS} (note that restrictions on $q$ are needed only for the fully nonlinear setting).\\ Instead, the problem of optimal gradient regularity in Lebesgue spaces for these classes of PDEs in the superlinear regime $\gamma>1$ has been proposed in a series of seminars by P.-L. Lions \cite{LionsSeminar,Napoli}, who conjectured its validity at least under the assumption that

+$\gamma>1$, $q\geq1$, $d$ being the dimension of the ambient space.
+Except for some specific cases discussed in his seminars, see e.g. \cite[pp.1522-1523]{CGell} or Section \ref{op} for more details and open problems, the conjecture was investigated in \cite{CGell} for equations posed on the flat torus (i.e. the case of the ergodic control of a diffusion) without zero-th order terms in the equation, under the coupled assumption

-through a delicate refinement of the integral Bernstein method, which in turn forced the additional restriction $q>2$.
+through a delicate refinement of the integral Bernstein method, that in turn forced to add the additional restriction $q>2$.
 Nonetheless, the above coupled condition is always realized in a suitable range of the parameter $\gamma$, e.g. when $\gamma>\frac{d}{d-2}$.\\ Notice that the condition \eqref{qdg} is natural if one regards the problem as a nonlinear Poisson equation: indeed, if $u$ solves \eqref{hj} with $\lambda=0$, then it is a solution to

 so that classical maximal $L^q$-elliptic regularity properties, \eqref{H} and Sobolev embeddings lead to the estimates